pytorch/executorch/docs/source/build-run-qualcomm-ai-engine-direct-backend.md

 [Qualcomm AI Engine Direct](https://developer.qualcomm.com/software/qualcomm-ai-engine-direct-sdk) is designed to provide unified, low-level APIs for AI development.

-Developers can interact with various accelerators on Qualcomm SoCs with this set of APIs, including Kryo CPU, Andreno GPU, and Hexagon processors.
+Developers can interact with various accelerators on Qualcomm SoCs with these set of APIs, including Kryo CPU, Adreno GPU, and Hexagon processors.
 More details can be found [here](https://docs.qualcomm.com/bundle/publicresource/topics/80-63442-50/overview.html).

 Currently, this ExecuTorch Backend can delegate AI computations to Hexagon processors through Qualcomm AI Engine Direct APIs.